nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

  For this project ,I will focouse on the first busnis question and then i will do the second and thierd one.

-##*Data Preparation*
+## *Data Preparation*

-I use primary source data downloaded from Cyclistic;s internal data mwhich is made available by divvy open source data.The available data will allow for examination of differences between user types, but not identification of underlying reasons.
+I use primary source data downloaded from Cyclistic;s internal data which is made available by divvy open source data.The available Data will allow for examination of differences between user types, but not identification of underlying reasons.

-Data has been downloaded(12.Csv files were downloaded from 1 jan 2020 to 31 Dec 2020) and copies have been stored securely on my computer. these files were import to R Studio using read_csv function .The 12 downloaded  Csv files were merged into a master Data named *all_trips*
+Data is kept in csv ,these files were import to R Studio using read_csv function .The 12 csv files were merged into a master Data Named *all_trips* with 13 columns and 3527368  rows  (for year 2020).
+The data seems to fit the definition of ROCCC:- **Reliable**Yes, the data is reliable as it is directly downloaded from the company’s servers.

+**Original**Yes, the data is collected and owned by Cyclistic.

+**Comprehensive** -The data as stated earlier is a collection from 2013 till present.
+We have enough data to work with given the huge historical data.

+**Current**- The data is regularly updated by the geotrackers in the bikes.
+So the data satisfies this property.

+**Cited** -no citing needed as the data is collected and owned by the companyCyclistic itself.

-##*Data Processing*
+## *Data Processing*

- Iused  RStudio Desktop  as the data processing tool. the master data was fed into the software as a data sourse and transfomed .
+ Iused  RStudio Desktop  as the data processing tool. the master data was fed into the software as a data sourse **.transfomed, andling missing values, Data cleaning and formatting.**
- Handling missing values.
- Data cleaning and formatting.
-We will want to add some additional columns of data such as day ,month ,year  that provide additional  opportunities to aggregate the data. then i combined all 12 csv files into one file named *all_trips* We will want to add acalculated field for length of ride since the data did not have the tripduration coulumn,We will add ride_length to column to the data .
+**.add some additional columns of data such as day ,month ,year  that provide additional  opportunities to aggregate the data**
+**.Combined all 12 csv files into one file named *all_trips*** **.add acalculated field for length of ride*ride_lenght* since the data did not have the tripduration coulum.**
-There are some rides where tripduration shows up as negative,where Divvy took bikes out of circulation for quality control reasons.we will want too delet these rides.
+**.There are some rides where tripduration shows up as negative,where Divvy took bikes out of circulation for quality control reasons.we will want too delet these rides.**

-##*Data Analysis*
+## *Data Analysis*

 Data has been cleaned and now we will move toward the analysis process